gavinest/blog/content/posts/json-encode-everything-in-python.md

 # {"datettime": "2023-12-25T17:38:32.872132", "decimal": 10.5}
 ```

-Awesome!
 By specifying a CustomerJsonEncoder we can serialize without worry.
 This pattern can be extended to handle any other non-standard type we may desire.